chfvoigt/jekyll-videoposts/README.md

 SCNR.

-### .html files
+### Template and layout files

-For the loop in `/index.html`, you need to fill in the following lines which check whether a variable for a video ID is present in a post's frontmatter and, if so, inserts the corresponding embed code.
+For the loop in `/index.html`, you need to fill in the following lines.
+The snippet checks whether a video ID is present in the post's front matter and, if yes, inserts the corresponding embed code (which you can tweak to your liking).

     {% if post.vimeo-id %}
       <div class="video-container">